 Southern Oregon University is closely monitoring the outbreak of the respiratory disease caused by a novel (new) coronavirus (COVID-19).
-This is a rapidly evolving situation and current information can be found at the SOU Campus Notifications COVID-19 Information, Jackson County Public Health, Oregon Health Authority and US Centers for Disease Control and Prevention (CDC).
+This is a rapidly evolving situation and current information can be found at SOU Campus Notifications, Jackson County Public Health, Jackson County Health & Human Services' Flash Reports, Oregon Health Authority and US Centers for Disease Control and Prevention (CDC).

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60 percent alcohol if soap and water are not available.